flutter/flutter/docs/contributing/use-reliable-links.md

 If you need a reliable link, consider adding a tooling redirect to the Flutter documentation site, and using that in place of the intended destination.
-Tooling redirects are added a similar fashion to design-doc go links, and the website team will do their best to keep it functional.
+Tooling redirects are added in a similar fashion to design-doc go links, and the website team will do their best to keep it functional.
 Once created, a tooling redirect is accessed through a link like starting with `/to/`, such as `flutter.dev/to/gesture-disambiguation`.